SoarGroup/SoarGroup.github.io/docs/support/index.md

 # Support

-While Soar is an academic, open-source project, there are several options to get help ing learning Soar and developing Soar systems:
+While Soar is an academic, open-source project, there are several options to get help learning Soar and developing Soar systems:

 <!-- TODO: re-write this section, adding missing pages where needed -->
 <!-- ## Commonly Used Documentation: